jameshfisher/jameshfisher.com/_posts/2017-12-21-what-is-daemonization.md

 ---
-title: "What is daemonization?"
+title: What is daemonization?
-tags: ["programming", "unix", "c"]
+tags:
+  - programming
+  - unix
+  - c
 draft: true
 ---